devops-anilkumar/bash-scripting/README.md

 # bash-scripting
-this is for automation of my projects roboshop project
+this is for automation of my
+roboshop project